lisa-lumos/corporate-finance/01-the-corporation.md

 To prevent such a seizure, the firm may attempt to renegotiate with the debt holders, or file for bankruptcy protection in a federal court.
 Ultimately, however, if the firm is unable to repay or renegotiate with the debt holders, the control of the corporation's assets will be transferred to them.

-Thus, when a firm fails to repay its debts, the end result is a change in ownership of the firm, with control passing from equity holders to debt holders.
+Thus, when a firm fails to repay its debts, the end result is a change in ownership of the firm, with its control being passed from equity holders to debt holders.
 Importantly, bankruptcy need not result in a liquidation of the firm, which involves shutting down the business and selling off its assets.
 Even if control of the firm passes to the debt holders, it is in the debt holders' interest to run the firm in the most profitable way possible.
 Doing so often means keeping the business operating.

 Thus, a corporate bankruptcy is best thought of as a change in ownership of the corporation, and not necessarily as a failure of the underlying business.